sveasmart/networkinfo/README.md

 # Network
-A piece of software that checks network and set up wifi
+A rasp app the checks network status and displays on tab1

 ## Environment setup
 1. Install node and npm (if you don't already have it)